hly189/pdf_checker/README.md

     "-a": allows you to download all the .pdf files which contain in the provided link.

-    "-z": allows you to download selected .pdf file.
+    "-s": allows you to download selected .pdf file.
 It will ask to see which .pdf file that you want to.

     "-i": shows all the links which cannot be downloaded.

-    "--show": shows all the .pdf files in provided link.
+    "-z": shows all the .pdf files in provided link.

 UPDATE 1:
   - check to see if the link has 403 and 404 error to download it.